 - six years from the end of any contractual relationship.

 3C.
-EMPLOYEE AND STAFF DATA
+EMPLOYEE, STAFF AND CANDIDATE DATA

 If you are an employee or other staff member working at any Captify group company, then this Notice does not apply to data processing in that context.
 A different Privacy Notice setting out what employee and staff data we process, why and how, is available from Captify’s People Team.

 Where you are a candidate applying for any type of position with us, please review the specific Privacy Notice for candidates available here.

 4. WHAT TYPES OF DATA DO WE PROCESS?